 After careful consideration, the Governors of the school have decided that the school should offer a programme of sex education.
 It will be appropriate to the pupils' age and experience and will be presented within a moral, family-oriented Christian framework.
 Sex education is addressed in our science, religious education and personal/social education programmes.
+At Elveden, we use the Jigsaw scheme of learning which fully covers the RSHE requirements set out by the government.
 We aim to help children understand themselves and others, to make friendships and relationships successfully; to appreciate and respect individuals, regardless of race, colour, creed or gender, and to understand that humans have different beliefs, values and customs.
-We believe that at the centre of an effective sex education is the development of self-esteem.
+We believe that at the centre of relationships is the development of self-esteem and wellbeing.
 By exploring these ideas, we hope children will be helped to form meaningful relationships and to make valued judgements in adult life.